girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 ## I Hack Hardware So You Can Do Too

-A few wirings later, I even started teaching Internet of Things Workshop for Raspberry Pi noobs.
+A few wirings (or maybe more) later, I even ran an Internet of Things Workshop with Raspberry Pi for noobs at IoT Stream Conf in April.

-With helps from my coworkers, Bhavana and Eric, I have created a workshop curriculum, so I can share my experiences with people who wants to get started with Raspberry Pi too.
+With big helps from my awesome coworkers, Bhavana and Eric, I worked as an instructional designer to create a workshop curriculum, also as an instructor at the workshop so I could share my experiences with people who wants to get their hands dirty with Raspberry Pi too.

 If you are interested, you can take a look at the workshop material and docs on [GitHub][github].
 The workshop [walk-through slides][slides] are available, too.

 [pubnubBlog]: http://www.pubnub.com/blog/author/tomomi/